crcn/mesh.js.org/src/common/components/body/docs/md/database-adapters.md

-Mesh doesn't have any base classes or other abstractions to help you create adapters.
+Mesh doesn't have base classes or other abstractions to help you create adapters.
 You'll need to follow a few patterns to ensure that whatever adapter you write are interchangeable, and interoperable with other plugins. <br />

 Before you begin writing adapters, install the `test suite` associated with them.
 For database adapters specifically, that command is: `npm install mesh-store-test-cases`. <br />

-Below are a few operations you'll need to implement for database adapters.
+Below are a few operations you'll need to implement.

 #### insert operation